ktc-product/bacnet-stack-zephyr/README.md

 A simple "Hello World" sample that can be used with any supported board boards and prints ["Hello BACnet-Stack"](./zephyr/samples/hello_bacnet_stack/README.rst) to the console.

+## BACnet Standardized Device Profiles

+### Device Profile - BACnet Smart Actuator (B-SA)

+A device application demonstrating configuration of a [BACnet Smart Actuator (B-SA) device profile](./zephyr/samples/profiles/b-sa/README.rst) that can be used with any supported board boards.

-## BACnet Application Profile Simple Sensor (B-SS)
+### Device Profile - BACnet Smart Sensor (B-SS)

-A device application demonstrating configuration of a [BACnet B-SS (simple sensor) device profile](./zephyr/samples/profiles/b-ss/README.rst) that can be used with any supported board boards.
+A device application demonstrating configuration of a [BACnet Smart Sensor (B-SS) device profile](./zephyr/samples/profiles/b-ss/README.rst) that can be used with any supported board boards.

 # Coding Style and Guidelines